Tyler Reddick: 2023: Start of tenure at 23XI Racing

 On October 15, 2022, 23XI Racing announced that it had bought out the remainder of Reddick's contract from RCR to replace Kurt Busch in the No. 45 for the 2023 season.

-He started the 2023 season with a 39th place DNF at the 2023 Daytona 500.
-A month later, he scored his first win of the season at COTA in triple overtime.
+Reddick started the 2023 season with a 39th-place DNF at the 2023 Daytona 500.
+A month later, he scored his first win of the season at COTA in triple overtime, earning the first win for the No. 45 team since Kurt Busch's final career win in the 2022 Advent Health 400.
 On May 16, NASCAR docked the No. 45 team ten owner and driver points for unapproved ballasts during inspection prior to qualifying at Darlington.
+Although suffering from a small summer slump, Reddick was still able to qualify for the playoffs.
 During the playoffs, Reddick won at Kansas to advance to the Round of 12.
 He was eliminated at the conclusion of the Round of 8.
-He finished sixth in the points standings.
+He finished a career-high sixth in the points standings.